 - Can demonstrate causality

 - Cannot be used to evaluate rare diseases

 - Cannot be used when treatments have well-known adverse side effects

-- High-cost and time-consuming
+- Expensive and time-consuming

-Blinding: the practice of not informing an individual or group about which study participants are part of the control group and which are part of the treatment group
+Blinding: the practice of not informing an individual or group about which study participants are part of the control group and which are part of the treatment group (used to reduce bias)

 - Double-blind study: Neither the researchers nor the study participants know which study participants are part of the control group and which are part of the treatment group.
 Double blinding is the gold standard when studying treatment outcomes.